barisdevjs/JobSwireAssignment/README.md

-# This is a weather app by reactjs
+# This is an instagram page design app by reactjs && zoomjs
 ---

 ## DEMO